Schulte Subaru gifts dream car to long-time employee

 Mike Schulte, Schulte Subaru owner said, “He texts me three or four times a week about how to stay positive and happy Wednesday and how much he loves his job.”

-Plus, his knowledge of car parts and love for specifically early, 2nd generation Cameros is like none other.
+Plus, his knowledge of car parts and love for specifically early, 2nd generation Camaros is like none other.

 Jeremy Griffith, Finance Manager, said, “True car guy.
 Loves cars, loves being around cars.”